getpopper/popper/docs/installation.md

 and (2) an environment where you can modify popper and test the results of such modifications.

+To create a containerized development environment, e.g. for running tests, see `dev/README.md`.

 [venv]: https://virtualenv.pypa.io/en/latest/
 [venv-install]: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv